 Column (c) - Business/investment use percentage.
 Enter the percentage of business/investment use.
-For automobiles and other vehicles. determine this percentage by dividing the number of miles the vehicle is driven for trade or business purposes or for the production of income during the year (not to include any commuting mileage) by the total number of miles the vehicle is driven for all purposes.
+For automobiles and other vehicles, determine this percentage by dividing the number of miles the vehicle is driven for trade or business purposes or for the production of income during the year (not to include any commuting mileage) by the total number of miles the vehicle is driven for all purposes.
 Treat vehicles used by employees as being used 100% for business/investment purposes if the value of personal use is included in the employees' gross income, or the employees reimburse the employer for the personal use.

-Employers who report the amount of personal use of the vehicle in the employee's gross income, and withhold the appropriate taxes, should enter "100%" for the percentage of business/ investment use.
-For more information. see Pub.
+Employers who report the amount of personal use of the vehicle in the employee's gross income, and withhold the appropriate taxes, should enter "100%" for the percentage of business/investment use.
+For more information, see Pub.
 463.

-For other listed property (such as computers or video equipment), allocate the use based on the most appropriate unit of time the property is actually used (rather than merely being available for
+For other listed property (such as computers or video equipment), allocate the use based on the most appropriate unit of time the property is actually used (rather than merely being available for use).

-If during the tax year you convert property used solely for personal purposes to business/investment use (or vice versa), figure the percentage of business/investment use only for the number of months you use the property in your business or for the production of income.
+If during the tax year you convert property used solely for personal purposes to business/investment use (or vice versa), figure the percentage of business/ investment use only for the number of months you use the property in your business or for the production of income.
 Multiply that percentage by the number of months you use the property in your business or for the production of income, and divide the result by 12.

 Column (d) - Cost or other basis.
 Enter the property's actual cost (including sales tax) or other basis (unadjusted for prior years' depreciation).
-If you traded in old property, see Property acquired in a like-kind exchange or involuntary conversion on page 5.
+If you traded in old property, see Property acquired in a like-kind exchange or involuntary conversion on page 7.

-For a vehicle, reduce your basis by any qualified electric vehicle credit you claimed.
-Also, reduce your basis by any deduction for clean-fuel vehicles placed in service before January 1, 2006, or by any alternative motor vehicle credit for vehicles placed in service after December 31, 2005.
+For a vehicle, reduce your basis by any qualified electric vehicle credit you claimed for property placed in service before January 1, 2007, or by any alternative motor vehicle credit allowed.